mrkline/backpak/docs/src/formats.md

 3. A [Zstandard](https://github.com/facebook/zstd)-compressed stream of either chunks or trees (which we'll collectively call *blobs*)
 4. A manifest of what's in the pack, as `(blob type, length, ID)` tuples.
-5. The manifest length as a 32-bit, big-endian integer.
+5. The manifest length, in bytes, as a 32-bit big-endian integer.
    This lets a reader quickly seek to the manifest.

 Since a pack's manifest uniquely identifies all the blobs inside